littl3field/WebHoox/README.md

 _____

 ### Running in production
 I recommend using a public facing proxy server for production setups, Ngrok should only be used in testing.
-Comment out (4DEVENV) sections if you are moving to production.
+See Production Examples sections if you are moving to production.
+For secuirty I recommend storing tokens in environemnt variables.

-Once you have commented this out, you should create a systemd service unit for gunicorn - you can do this by looking at this guide here: https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-18-04
+If you're using this, you should create a systemd service unit for gunicorn - you can do this by looking at this guide here: https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-18-04

 You will then need to allow traffic from the NGINX server on that port: